 There are two different sets of permissions that we will ask of you for Stripe Identity.

-Stripe will capture images of you and your ID document to confirm your identity.
+Stripe will capture images of you and your photo ID document to confirm your identity.
 Stripe will use the captured images to check that the ID document is valid, and to confirm that the ID document presented belongs to you.
-Both Stripe and the business who requested your verification will have access to your verification status, captured images, and extracted data from images such as name, date of birth, and ID number.
-The business will not see the biometric identifiers used to confirm that your selfie matches the ID document, and those identifiers will be removed from our systems within one year.
-We retain biometrics for one year to identify fraud over time and across photo IDs.
+Stripe will have access to your verification status, captured images, and extracted data from images such as name, date of birth, and ID number, to the extent permissible by law.
+If a business uses Stripe to verify your identity, the business will also have access to the same information (i.e., your verification status, captured images, and the extracted data from those images).
+The business will not see the biometric identifiers used to confirm that your selfie matches the photo ID document, and those identifiers will be removed from our systems within one year.
+Stripe retains biometrics for one year to identify fraud over time and across photo IDs.
+As for the non-biometric data that you submitted (e.g., photo and ID document), Stripe retains that data in your Stripe Dashboard for 3 years and provides you with the ability to delete it sooner upon customer request or if you no longer have a need for it.

 If you are not comfortable sharing your information in this way, you can exit.
-Please get in touch with the business that requested your verification for an alternative way to confirm your identity.
+If a business requested your verification, please get in touch with the business for an alternative way to confirm your identity.

 Stripe will use the captured images to improve the accuracy of our biometric verification technology.
 This will help us reduce cases where we falsely reject legitimate users or approve fraudsters pretending to be someone else.
 If you give us permission, we will occasionally generate additional biometric identifiers for training purposes—which will be deleted within one year.
 You can withdraw your consent to Stripe’s use of your biometric information at any point by contacting us at email@example.com.